-Volunteering Solutions provides volunteer teaching programs in Thailand with some of the most friendliest and welcoming children you will ever meet.
-As a volunteer teacher you will have the opportunity to teach in local primary/elementary schools and occasionally local secondary/high schools.
+Volunteering Solutions provides Volunteer Teaching Programs in Thailand with some of the friendliest and welcoming children you will ever meet.
+As a volunteer teacher, you will have the opportunity to teach in local primary/elementary schools and occasionally local secondary/high schools.

 Volunteer teachers will give rural Thai children the opportunity to learn English with a native speaker.
 Competence in English opens so many more doors later in their lives.
 With tourism being the Number 1 industry in Thailand many of the large hotel and tour operators demand a certain level of written and spoken English.
 All international companies which operate in Thailand expect the same.
 By learning and discovering English these children have their first step on a real ladder to success.